CS5224Team29/SPADES/README.md

 2. FaaS: AWS lambda functions were created for the following functions:

 a.
-Upload required files to S3 (Dockerfile, requirements.txt, and python scripts)
+Upload required files to S3 (Dockerfile, requirements.txt, and python scripts)<br>
 b.
-Build docker image with the files
+Build docker image with the files<br>
 c.
-Push the docker image to Amazon ECR
+Push the docker image to Amazon ECR<br>
 d.
-Create a lambda function using the doker image
+Create a lambda function using the docker image<br>
 e.
-Enable the function URL after the lambda function is created
+Enable the function URL after the lambda function is created<br>

 3. Deploy EC2 instance to host the prediction.py